FXinnovation/fx-terraform-module-aws-route53/README.md

 This module is not to be deployed directly.

 Limitations:
-- All resolvers of the same type shares the same security group.
+- All resolvers of the same type shares the same security group rules.
 - All resolvers must have an exact number of 2 IPs.
 This cannot be worked around in Terraform 0.11.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->